 How Do Pre-existing Conditions Impact Compensation After a Car Accident?

 The first thing that is important to note is that Georgia is a traditional at-fault car insurance state.
 This means that, assuming the other driver involved in the accident was both at-fault for the accident and carries insurance, you will file a claim with his or her insurance company.
-It also means that you have the right to step outside of the insurance system and file a personal injury claim for damages directly against the at-fault driver.
-If you were not at-fault for the accident, you will not file a claim with your own insurance company unless the other driver is not insured and you carry uninsured motorist coverage (required in the state of Georgia).
+It also means that you have the right to step outside of the insurance system and file an injury claim for damages directly against the at-fault driver.
+If you were not at-fault for the accident, you will not file a claim with your own insurance company unless the other driver is not insured or is under-insured and you carry uninsured motorist coverage.

 All drivers are required to carry $25,000 per person and $50,000 per accident in bodily injury liability coverage.
 This coverage is designed to cover the costs of injuries that are sustained in an accident.
 However, it can often be confusing to differentiate between whether or not an injury was original, or if it was preexisting.